rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

             type: action
       - content: >
           Rebecca sees the world in power struggles, trajectories, and people talking past each other.
+Committed to her continuous learning and everyone's, she has hosted extracurcuilar online and offline groups to discuss issues betwixt civics and technology with Civic Tech Book Club and DC Legal Hackers.
 She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
 She wants to ask you about the latest thing you enjoyed over a beverage or on a walk to better understand you, herself, and the world.
         actions: []
         image_alt: with hannah
         media_position: left